Upper Chest Dumbbell Exercises To Build Mass and Strength

 • The upper region is referred to as the sternoclavicular head because of its attachment to the clavicle.

-• The lower regions are sometimes referred to as the sternocostal head because of their attachment to the ribs.
+• The lower regions are sometimes called the sternocostal head because of their attachment to the ribs.

 Chest ( pectoralis) anatomy